The Photograph (2020 film): Production

-It was announced in March 2019 that Issa Rae and Lakeith Stanfield would star in the film, with Stella Meghie writing and directing.
+It was announced in March 2019 that Issa Rae and LaKeith Stanfield would star in the film, with Stella Meghie writing and directing.
 Chelsea Peretti, Kelvin Harrison Jr., Chanté Adams, Jasmine Cephas Jones, Y'lan Noel, Lil Rel Howery, Teyonah Parris, Rob Morgan, and Courtney B. Vance were added to the cast shortly after.

 Principal photography began on April 25, 2019, taking place around New Orleans.

 Release

-The Photograph was released in the United States on February 14, 2020 by Universal Pictures.
+The Photograph was released in the United States on February 14, 2020, by Universal Pictures.
+It was released on Blu-ray and DVD on January 12, 2021.

 Reception

 Box office

 In the United States and Canada, the film was released alongside Fantasy Island, Sonic the Hedgehog and Downhill, and was projected to gross $12–15 million from 2,516 theaters in its opening weekend.
 The film made $6.3 million on its first day, including $650,000 from Thursday night previews.
 It debuted to $13.4 million, finishing fourth at the box office.
 The film dropped 77% in its second weekend to $2.8 million, finishing 10th.